 At that time, just 30% of Waiākea’s linehaul transportation was full truckload; the remaining 70% was LTL.
 The LTL carriers were inherently less flexible because Waiākea’s freight had to fit into their trucks’ specific schedules; it took longer to book a truck, and LTL rates penalized water for its weight.

 Waiākea wanted its warehouses to be within a two-day transit of each other, and they needed to be able to ship quickly to local distributors that were stocking shelves at retail locations, typically within five miles of their own locations.

 Convoy’s commitment to sustainability and the reduction of empty miles and carbon emissions in its carrier network also helped Waiākea pull the trigger.
-Programs like Automated Reloads in particular automatically fills backhauls for carriers and keeps their trucks running in efficient loops, maximizing capacity utilization and cutting empty miles by 45%.
+With the ability to batch loads in the Convoy app, carriers could keep their trucks running in efficient loops, maximizing capacity utilization and cutting empty miles by 45%.